 My name is Henk Brassien.
-I was born in 1948, in a little village called Den Hulst, above the butchery of my grandfather’s.
+I was born in 1948, in a little village called Den Hulst (never heard of?
+Well, it is in the eastern part of The Netherlands), above the butchery of my grandfather’s.
 Maybe there my Bourgundian way of life started?

-I went to school, to university (for not too long), found a job, got married, got two sons (plus one granddaughter (Nola – July 2008) and one grandson (Milan – November 2010 )), got divorced (1989; my ex-wife and I still like each other in a way, go on holiday together etc.) and live in the city of Zwolle, in the eastern part of The Netherlands.
+I went to school, to university (law studies, for not too long), found a job, got married, got two sons (plus one granddaughter (Nola – July 2008) and one grandson (Milan – November 2010 )), got divorced (1989; my ex-wife and I still like each other in a way, go on holiday together etc.) and live in the city of Zwolle, also in the eastern part of The Netherlands.

 In 2007 I had to move because of my Tolkien collection.
 I now have a library with lots of room for my books.
 But for how long?
 Almost every week new books arrive ….